Cal Ripken Jr. joins Twitter, watches replay of 2,131 game in its entirety for first time

-“Since I went on Twitter last night, it seems like the most popular thing is my dog,” Ripken said Wednesday during an interview with the Sports Junkies on 106.7 The Fan, adding that he’s doing all of the tweeting from the account himself.
+“Since I went on Twitter last night, it seems like the most popular thing is my dog,” Ripken said Wednesday during an interview with the Sports Junkies on 106.7 the Fan, adding that he is doing all of the tweeting from the account himself.
 “I’m continuing to learn it, but the only way it works is if you embrace it and you do it.”

-Before Tuesday, the 59-year-old Ripken had never watched the replay of his record-breaking game on Sept.
+Before Tuesday, the 59-year-old Ripken had never watched the replay of his record-breaking game from Sept.
 6, 1995, in its entirety.

 “At first I didn’t want to mess up my own memory of it,” he said.
 “Once you start seeing things, you’re like, ‘Oh, that guy was on my team?’
 Then you start looking up rosters.”